Structural design of a prestressed concrete saddle beam (EN)

 To run the checks, just click on Results in the navigator.
 The first thing you see after calculations is a summary of all checks.
 The fastest way to ensure everything is OK is to look at the right side of the screen.

 The top ribbon allows us to go through the results and you can always see the utilization in the model's picture.
-Let's have a look at the utilization of stress limitation check for concrete.
+Let's have a look at the utilization of stress limitation checks for concrete.

 If you wish to see the detailed results in a visualized way, you can export all zones to the RCS module by Detailed.